Wednesday, July 15, 2026Sign in

 ← Front Page/Supply ChainLab Compliance

-The Cannabis Lab Crisis: Three States, Three Failed Labs, 19,000 Samples Pulled From Shelves
+The Cannabis Lab Crisis: Three States, Two Failed Labs, 19,000 Samples Pulled From Shelves

 Oklahoma mandates a recall of every product Greenleaf Labs touched over two years.
 New York pulls 55 lots tested by Keystone.
 Maine pulls a single grower's flower at 18 times the state mold limit.
-The pattern is the labs, not the cultivators.
+In Oklahoma and New York, the failure was the labs; in Maine, the flower was never tested at all.

 CIBy Cannabis Inc, Editorial Staff·May 15, 2026·8 min read